LGBTQ Victory Fund: Criticism from LGBT Republicans

 LGBTQ+ Victory Fund has attracted criticism from LGBT Republican politicians and operatives for apparent bias in favour of candidates running for office as Democrats.

 Richard Grenell, the first openly gay acting Cabinet-level official in the US, (Note: Grenell was the acting Director of National Intelligence from February to May, 2020.
 At no point did he hold a cabinet-level position.
 The first openly LGBTQ person to hold a cabinet-level position was Pete Buttigieg, Secretary of Transportation 2021-25.) leveled criticism at their alleged bias against LGBT Republicans.
 Robert Turner, head of the D.C.
 Chapter of the Log Cabin Republicans wrote an op-ed for the Washington Blade criticizing the then-Gay & Lesbian Victory Fund's pro-choice litmus test as harmful to its goal of electing LGBT candidates.
 The Victory Fund, however, has said that its vision of the "Right to Privacy" can be as conservative as supporting abortion only in cases of rape and incest.
 Carl DeMaio, a gay Republican member of the San Diego City Council who sought but did not secure the Fund's endorsement during his 2020 Congress bid alleged that the Victory Fund gave campaign documents of his, given as part of the Victory Fund's endorsement process, to his opponent.

 According to its filings with the Federal Election Commission, between 2009 and 2024 the organization donated over $ 600,000 to 58 Democratic candidates seeking federal offices, and $13,400 to 5 state democratic parties.
 It further incurred over $1.15 million of independent expenditures in favour of five candidates in Democratic primaries, of which close to $1 million was in support of Becca Balint during the 2022 Democratic primary for Vermont's at large congressional seat, a contest she won by over 20 points.
 (It also spent approximately $62,000 against two Democrats facing LGBT primary rivals.)
-During that same period, it donated a total of only $20,000 to two Republican congressional candidates, Massachusetts Senate Minority Leader Richard Tisei in 2012 and 2014 (both unsucessful) and University of New Hampshire professor Dan Innis (later state senator) in 2014 (defeated in primary phase).
+During that same period, it donated a total of only $20,000 to two Republican congressional candidates, Massachusetts Senate Minority Leader Richard Tisei in 2012 and 2014 (both unsuccessful) and University of New Hampshire professor Dan Innis (later state senator) in 2014 (defeated in primary phase).

 As of November 2025, the organization's website lists over two hundred Democratic candidates seeking various offices as having been endorsed by the organization, along with two independent candidates and zero Republican candidates.